Bridey Murphy

-Bridey Murphy is a purported 19th-century Irishwoman whom U.S. housewife Virginia Tighe (April 27, 1923 – July 12, 1995) claimed to be in a past life.
-The case was investigated by researchers and concluded to be the result of cryptomnesia.
+Bridey Murphy (December 20, 1798 – 1864) is a purported 19th-century Irishwoman whom U.S. housewife Virginia Tighe (April 27, 1923 – July 12, 1995) claimed to be in a past life.
+The case was investigated by researchers and determined to be the result of cryptomnesia.

 Hypnotic regression

-In 1952, Colorado businessman and amateur hypnotist Morey Bernstein put housewife Virginia Tighe of Pueblo, Colorado, in a trance that sparked off startling revelations about Tighe's alleged past life as a 19th-century Irishwoman.
+In 1952, Colorado businessman and amateur hypnotist Morey Bernstein (1919–1999) put housewife Virginia Tighe of Pueblo, Colorado, in a trance that elicited revelations about Tighe's alleged past life as a 19th-century Irishwoman.
 Bernstein used a technique called hypnotic regression, during which the subject is gradually taken back to childhood.
-He then attempted to take Virginia one step further, before birth, and was astonished to find he was listening to Bridey Murphy.
+He then attempted to take Virginia one step further, before birth (so-called "past life regression"), and was astonished to find he was listening to Bridey Murphy.